sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 bio: 'A Man who travels the world eating noodles'
 {% endhighlight %}

-The first thing you want to change is, of course, the name and bio with your own name and a short description of who you are / what you do.
-Follow the syntax of the original file when updating with new information.
-That is, for example, replace John Doe with your name, but don't put it in quotes.
+The first thing you want to replace is, of course, the name and bio with your own name and a short description of who you are / what you do.
+Follow the syntax of the original file when changing the information.
+That is, for example, replace John Doe with your name, but don't put it in quotes, just like in the original file.
 However, in the Bio, the author has used single quotes on either side of the phrase, so you should do the same.

 #### Profile Picture